jais380/profile/README.md

-6) Install all dependencies using: pip install -r requirements.txt
+# Install all dependencies using

+pip install -r requirements.txt

-7) Testing the Endpoint
+# Testing the Endpoint

 You can test your endpoint in multiple ways: